Mornington, Roslyn and Māori Hill

 Stargazing enthusiasts and budding amateurs can head to the Beverley Begg Observatory at Robin Hood Park on Ross Street to survey the nightskies under the guidance of the Dunedin Astronomical Society.
 Sessions for the public run every Saturday and Sunday evening from March to November.

 A stylish, village-style array of shops, cafes, quick foodie satisfiers, beauty spas and wide-angle views makes Roslyn a great place to indulge yourself.
-Grab a scrumptious snack at Rhubarb, Coffee Culture or Project Wellness cafes or reward your stroll with a meal at Luna with it's breathtaking views, or Kamome Japanese Restaurant and Bar.
+Grab a scrumptious snack at Rhubarb and Coffee Culture cafes or reward your stroll with a meal at Luna with its breathtaking views, or Kamome Japanese Restaurant and Bar.
 Find this charming area at the meeting of Highgate and City Road.

 Known for it's genteel homes and tree-lined streets, this hill suburb follows Highgate road.
 It has prized foodie havens dotted along it's ridge-line.
 Spelt Bakery swiftly runs out of its sought after breads and sweet treats.
 No. 7 Balmac restaurant is known for it's quality menu, often featuring ingredients sources from its organic backyard garden.